FAQ

 Magikana Festival 2026 will take place 16-20 July in the mythical Cambrian Mountains, Wales, UK.

-It is the same stunning location as in 2025 — our home sweet home since 2012.
+A proper 5-day psy-festival in the Magikana Valley, the same stunning location as in 2025 — our home sweet home since 2012.

 How do I get there?